-Don’t forget to put your rocket on top, like we did in the video!
-It gives it a lovely fresh hit!
+Don’t forget to put your rocket on top, it gives it a lovely fresh hit!

 COOKING TIME (INCLUDES PREPARATION TIME): 55 MINUTES

-- Load up mushrooms with 2-3 slices of garlic garlic, a couple of dollops of goats cheese and a sprinkling of Herbes de Provence
+Load up mushrooms with 2-3 slices of garlic, a couple of dollops of goats cheese and a sprinkling of Herbes de Provence.

-- Cook bulgur wheat.
-Normally, its 1 part Bulgur wheat to 3 parts boiling water, and it takes around 7 minutes to cook.
-But check the back of your packed and it should have directions there.
+Cook bulgur wheat.
+Its usually 1 part Bulgur wheat to 3 parts boiling water, and it takes around 7 minutes to cook.
+But check the back of your packet for product specific directions.

-- Once the water has been absorbed, give the bulgur wheat a rinse, put it back in the pan and crumble in 1 or 2 chicken or vegetable stock cubes.
+Once the water has been absorbed, give the bulgur wheat a rinse, put it back in the pan and crumble in 1 or 2 chicken/vegetable stock cubes.

-- Serve mushrooms on top of bulgur wheat.
-Squeeze lemon juice over the top at the end and add rocket.
+Serve mushrooms on top of bulgur wheat.
+Squeeze lemon juice over the top of the dish and add rocket.